processone/docs.ejabberd.im/content/developer/repositories.md

 # Understanding ejabberd and its dependencies

+We wanted to make sure that ejabberd is modular and that parts that can be of interest for other Erlang projects can be reused.

+Not only we are massive open source contributors to Erlang community and ecosystem, but we are also trying to help even more by reviewing your pull requests.
+Do not hesitate to submit some on any of the many repositories mentioned here.

 ## ejabberd dependencies

 ### Required dependencies

-We wanted to make sure that ejabberd is modular and that parts that can be of interest for other Erlang projects can be reused.

 The main ejabberd repository is [processone/ejabberd](https://github.com/processone/ejabberd)